PambosH96/Gas-leakage-alarm-with-arduino/README.md

-#Gas leakage control with arduino
+Gas leakage control with arduino

-Gas leakage control.

 If there is a leakage of polluting gas into the environment, then as this passes through the sensor,